Natural Sciences BSc, MNatSc

 Why study at Leeds:

-- This is a fully flexible degree where you can study multiple disciplines in biochemistry, biology, chemistry, environmental science, food science and nutrition, mathematics and physics.
+- Study a fully flexible degree and tailor your programme across subjects including biochemistry, biology, chemistry, environmental science, food science and nutrition, mathematics and physics.

-- Access our specialist facilities and laboratories that are fully equipped with the latest technology and research-grade equipment to provide a creative and stimulating learning environment.
+- Access specialist laboratories and facilities equipped with the latest technology and research-grade equipment to provide a creative and stimulating learning environment.

 - Make the most of your time at Leeds by joining the Natural Sciences Society where you can meet more of your peers, enjoy social events and attend careers events.